Shiva Linga and painting of Shiva, Tanjore temple

 - Naganath, in Daruka Vanam, Maharashtra

-- Malikarjuna at Srisailam, Andhra Pradesh state, (also listed as a Shakti Pitha site)
+- Malikarjuna at Srisailam, Andhra Pradesh state, (also a Shakti Pitha site)

-The five Bhuta Lingas, where Shiva is said to have manifested himself as a Linga of a natural element (earth, water, air, ether, and fire) are listed with the photo and text for the site of Tiruvanamalai, also featured on this web site.
+The five Bhuta Lingas are places where Shiva is said to have manifested himself as a Linga of a natural element.

-The Svayambhu Linga temples contain representations of Shiva that are believed to have risen up by themselves in the primordial past.
-In the commentary by Nigamajnanadeva on his Jirnoddharadasakam, sixty-eight Svayambhu Lingas are listed (for further research and listing of these sites, consult Gopinatha Rao in the bibliography).
+The Swayambhu Linga temples contain representations of Shiva that are believed to have risen up by themselves in the primordial past.
+In the commentary by Nigamajnanadeva on his Jirnoddharadasakam, sixty-eight Swayambhu Lingas are listed along with commentary.
+For further information and a listing of these sites, consult Gopinatha Rao in the bibliography.